Skip to main content

 (b) Approved related child development fields include psychology, and recreation management if twelve semester or eighteen quarter hours of child development coursework, with a grade of C or better from an accredited institution of higher education, is completed.

-(3) "Assistant teacher" means a child care care staff member who works under the supervision of a lead teacher.
+(3) "Assistant teacher" means a child care staff member who works under the supervision of a lead teacher.
 Assistant teachers may work independently in a lead teacher's absence, but for the majority of time the assistant teacher works directly with the lead teacher in the same space with the same children.

 (4) "Child care staff" means:

-(a) ODJFS licensed child care center staff member as described in rule 5101:2-12-08 of the Administrative Code.
+(a) A child care center staff member as described in rule 5101:2-12-08 of the Administrative Code.

 (5) "Family child care provider" means:

-(a) ODJFS licensed type A home provider.
+(a) Licensed type A home provider.

-(b) ODJFS licensed type B home provider.
+(b) Licensed type B home provider.

 (6) "Instructional time" means the time the group spends with the lead teacher each day, excluding nap or rest time.

-(8) "Program" means any of the following:
+(8) "Program" means any of the following licensed:

 (a) Family child care provider.

-(b) ODJFS licensed child care center.
+(b) Child care center.

-(d) ODE licensed school child program.
+(d) School child program.

 (9) "Substitute" means the following: